smartcontractkit/hardhat-chainlink/DOCUMENTATION.md

 ### Tasks

+Run `npx hardhat` to see the full list of tasks.
+Run a specific task without arguments to see the expected arguments.

 - `chainlink:functions-deploy-consumer-contract`: Deploys FunctionsConsumer contract
 - `chainlink:functions-generate-consumer-contract`: Generates a new `FunctionsConsumer.sol` contract in your `contracts` directory
 - `chainlink:functions-get-subscription-info`: Retrieve Functions subscription info
 - `chainlink:functions-simulate-request`: Simulates an end-to-end fulfillment locally for the FunctionsConsumer contract
+- `chainlink:functions-add-subscription-consumer`: Authorize a client contract address to consumer the subscription
+- `chainlink:functions-cancel-subscription`: Cancels a subscription and refunds to a specified address
+- `chainlink:functions-create-subscription`: Creates a new subscription
+- `chainlink:functions-fund-subscription`: Funds an existing subscription with the given amount of LINK

 ### functionsGetSubscriptionInfo